History + Benefits of Maca

 - 1 cup organic coconut milk

-- 1-2 tsp of honey or maple syrup
+- 1-2 tsp of honey, maple syrup or liquid stevia

 - 1/2 tsp Ceylon cinnamon